ClickHouse/ClickHouse/docs/en/operations/settings/merge-tree-settings.md

 Default value: 1048576 (1 MB)

 `max_bytes_to_merge_at_min_space_in_pool` defines the maximum total size of parts which can be merged despite the lack of available disk space (in pool).
 This is necessary to reduce the number of small parts and the chance of `Too many parts` errors.
 Merges book disk space by doubling the total merged parts sizes.
-Thus, with a small amount of free disk space, a situation may happen that there is free space, but this space is already booked by ongoing merges, so other merges unable to start, and the number of small parts grows with every insert.
+Thus, with a small amount of free disk space, a situation may happen that there is free space, but this space is already booked by ongoing large merges, so other merges unable to start, and the number of small parts grows with every insert.

 ## merge_max_block_size {#merge-max-block-size}